 Eco-Destinations: The new golden age of luxury travel

-In a report released in March 2023 entitled “The new golden age of luxury travel”, high-end tour operators Luxury Gold asked the question: “What if passports were stamped with experience instead of place?”.
+In a report released last year (March 2023) entitled “The new golden age of luxury travel”, high-end tour operators Luxury Gold asked the question: “What if passports were stamped with experience instead of place?”.
 In answering this question, they stumbled upon a theme that’s reshaping luxury travel across the world: the concept of regeneration, the idea that leaving a destination better than you found it is the ultimate luxury.

 “So many people think that travel has a negative impact on the environment, but if you do it well and you do it in the right places – if you support the right communities and individuals and movements, you have the potential to really make a difference.
 There’s a perception that sustainable travel involves backpacking, camping – but money can unlock access to experiences that allow travellers to actually give back,” explains Toni Ambler, Managing Director of Luxury Gold.